batis-tech/twitter/README.md

 # Twitter

 This project was generated with Angular CLI version 12.1.3 and Firebase as a real-time NoSQL cloud database.

-## Featuers
+# featuers
+- Sign-up,sign-in.
+- Native media keyboard shortcuts.
-Sign-up,sign-in,Native media keyboard shortcuts,Post Tweets with emojis,Filters.
+- Post Tweets with emojis
+- Filters

 ## Development server